 Description

-The dataset presented here includes detection of species in the Houdong River (猴洞坑) located in Jiaoxi Township, Yilan, Taiwan.
+[Data paper publication pending] This dataset contains species occurrence dataset and their associated DNA sequences (in DNA-derived data extension), originating from a research project carried out in Houdong River (猴洞坑), Jiaoxi Township, Yilan, Taiwan.
 Fieldwork was conducted on April 28th, 2022.
-The primary objective of this study was to determine the occurrence of species in riverine ecosystems through the use of environmental DNA methodology.
+The primary objective of this study was to determine the occurrence of eukaryotic species in riverine ecosystems through the use of environmental DNA methodology.

 Data Records

-The data in this sampling event resource has been published as a Darwin Core Archive (DwC-A), which is a standardized format for sharing biodiversity data as a set of one or more data tables.
-The core data table contains 4 records.
+The data in this occurrence resource has been published as a Darwin Core Archive (DwC-A), which is a standardized format for sharing biodiversity data as a set of one or more data tables.
+The core data table contains 6,297 records.

 This IPT archives the data and thus serves as the data repository.
 The data and resource metadata are available for download in the downloads section.
 The versions table lists other versions of the resource that have been made publicly available and allows tracking changes made to the resource over time.